simo54/worki/README.md

 Also be aware that to NOT submit any personal data (yours or others) on the website.

+You can use the following user and employer credentials:

+- User

+  - email: user@user.com
+  - psw: user

+- Employer
+  - email: test@test.test
+  - psw: test

 Frontend: https://github.com/simo54/worki
 Backend: https://github.com/simo54/workiServer

 ====================== Readme under construction ======================